 lack familiarity with navigating scholarly sources, including using tables of contents, indexes, and abstracts.

 2. Students generally have little exposure to academic libraries and specialized research tools.
 They...

-have little previous exposure to reference books, including why they are useful, and no experience with specialized references such as the Encyclopedia of Religion.
+have little previous exposure to reference books, including how they are useful in developing topics and search terms.

-lack familiarity with the Library of Congress shelving system used by most academic libraries, and always appreciate learning that books are shelved according to topic.
+lack familiarity with the Library of Congress shelving system used by most academic libraries and struggle to find materials in our building.

 are hesitant to ask for help from reference librarians, either in person or via email.

 tend to start searches via Google or Google Scholar, bypassing library databases altogether.

 are confused about how interlibrary loan works (and that it doesn't cost them anything to use it).